freeCodeCamp/freeCodeCamp/docs/devops.md

 ## Reporting issues and leaving feedback

 Please open fresh issues for discussions and reporting bugs.
 You can label them as **[`release: next/beta`](https://github.com/freeCodeCamp/freeCodeCamp/labels/release%3A%20next%2Fbeta)** for triage.

+You may send an email to `dev@freecodecamp.org` if you have any queries.
+As always all security vulnerabilities should be reported to `security@freecodecamp.org` instead of the public tracker and forum.